christinecha/writing/you-are-not-lazy.md

 5. **Repeat.** Sometimes I'm able to go through these steps, pinpoint a change, and the inspiration seems to just flow back.
 But usually - and especially when I'm already at lowered capacity (maybe due to a global pandemic?) - I find that one round of this process doesn't quite get me there.
 So I put the laptop down again.
 Cut the scope down again.
 Think of some new ideas.
 Play some video games.
 Try again next weekend.

 I mentioned this could take years.
-It's particularly difficult if you've practiced a skill for a long time without spending time on **why** you're doing it, like many things we pick up as kids.
+It's particularly difficult after having practiced a skill for a long time without spending time on **why**, like many things we pick up as kids.
 I've played piano since I was 3, and it's still difficult to enjoy without feeling guilty and frustrated.

 I remember trying to learn "how to code" several times, with zero success.
 It was always somehow boring and impossibly difficult at the same time.
 But years later, I tried instead to just learn "how to make a button on a website change colors" and, well, now I'm a software engineer.

 When I'm feeling stuck, it's not because I'm lazy.
 It's because there's some sort of conflict to debug.
 Besides, the best things seem to happen not when I'm churning through tasks at high speed, but when I try to understand myself better - what brings me joy, what motivates me.